tonifdemocorp1-Mend/whitesource-config/README.md

 Change "scanPullRequests":false to true to enable scanning on pull requests in the "scanSettingsSAST"{} section

-Add "strictMode": "warning" to enable partial scan warnings in the checkRunSettings{} section
+Add "strictMode": "warning" to enable partial scan warnings in the checkRunSettings{} section Add a proactive remediation strategy - Renovate with Smart Merge

+Add Code Source

+Do NOT modify "baseBranches": [],